Reduce Development Time for Electronics with Modular Design Tools

 How Modular Design Tools Reduce Development Time: Foodduck

-With a modular electronics design platform like Geppetto, the SBC for the Foodduck system was easily customized to meet specific form factor and functionality requirements.
+With a modular electronics design platform like Upverter (previously known as Geppetto), the SBC for the Foodduck system was easily customized to meet specific form factor and functionality requirements.
 Taking a Pepper 43C and modifying it into a custom board for an IoT device significantly reduced the company’s development time and ensured that their system would be manufacturable at full scale.
 This is preferable to designing a custom board from scratch.

 This Pepper 43C board formed the foundation for the Foodduck system.
 Starting with this type of board and using modular design tools can help you significantly reduce development time.